BetterThanTomorrow/calva/docs/site/debugger.md

 Once you saved the file, the next time you `Jack in` the project, this variable is read by the JVM and the configuration is applied accordingly.

-You should see something like the message below in the Calva terminal output window:
+You should see something like the message below in the Calva jack-in terminal:

 ```shell
 clojure -Sdeps '{:deps {nrepl/nrepl {:mvn/version,"0.8.3"},cider/cider-nrepl {:mvn/version,"0.26.0"}}}' -A:debug -m nrepl.cmdline --middleware "[cider.nrepl/cider-middleware]"